-Posting things that are relevant – not only does this help feed Google relevant keywords, it also stops you potentially alienating readers.
+- Posting things that are relevant – not only does this help feed Google relevant important keywords, it also stops you potentially alienating readers.
 If you’re a friendly neighbourhood cake shop, for example, you should keep things like politics and social commentary off your blog.

-Guest posts can help you connect digitally with other businesses or influencers.
+- Partner with other blogs – guest posts can help you connect digitally with other businesses or influencers.
 Where bloggers post, their readership will follow, so consider having monthly guest posts where you can widen your brand’s reach.

-Acknowledge local businesses on your own blog and enjoy the benefits of mutually marketing one another.
+- Support the local area – acknowledge local businesses on your own blog and enjoy the benefits of mutually marketing one another.
 Linking to each other’s promotion is a great way to make the most of combined readership.

-How to start a blog
+How to start a business blog

 How do I know if my blog is working?

-Once you’re set up you can get all the insight into your blog’s performance, including how many new visitors you get, which pages they exited on, which they remained on the longest and which pages have the highest bounce rates (i.e. the ones least able to keep visitors reading).
+Once you’re set up you can get all the insight into your blog’s performance, including the number of many new visitors, which pages they exited on, which they remained on the longest and which pages have the highest bounce rates (i.e., the ones least able to keep visitors reading).

 What if I don’t need a blog?